-After considering the Third Party's representations, the Public Body assessed that section 14 did not apply.
-The Public Body decided to disclose the five pages of records to the applicant, except for the personal email address, which they decided to withhold pursuant to subsection 15(1) of the FOIPP Act [unreasonable invasion of personal privacy].
+After considering the Third Party's representations, the Public Body assessed that subsection 14(1) of the FOIPP Act did not apply.
+The Public Body decided to disclose the records to the applicant, except for some personal information of an individual on one page, which they decided to withhold pursuant to subsection 15(1) of the FOIPP Act [unreasonable invasion of personal privacy].